LedgerHQ/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

 - Run the tests
   - Debug: First, run `pnpm mobile start` to run Metro bundler, then in a separate terminal window run `pnpm mobile e2e:test -c android.emu.debug`
   - Release: `pnpm mobile e2e:test -c android.emu.release`

+If the emulator is launched and the app is running but it doesn't seem to be able to communication with Metro, launch this command :
+`adb reverse tcp:8081 tcp:8081`

 ### iOS